 A Summary of Child Car Seat Laws in Minnesota

-- Children can travel in forward-facing seats once they outgrow the rear-facing seat or when they are over 1 year old and weigh at least 22 pounds.
+Children can travel in forward-facing seats once they outgrow the rear-facing seat or when they are over 1 year old AND weigh at least 22 pounds.

-- Children who have outgrown the forward-facing seats and are younger than 8 years or shorter than 4’9’’ are required to ride on booster seats.
+Children who have outgrown the forward-facing seats and are younger than 8 years or shorter than 4’9’’ are required to ride on booster seats.

-- The National Highway Traffic Safety Administration recommends children should remain in the back seat until they are 13 years old.
+The National Highway Traffic Safety Administration recommends children should remain in the back seat until they are 13 years old.

-Rear-facing Car Seat Laws in Minnesota
+What Are the Rear Facing Car Seat Laws in Minnesota?

 Most experts agree that a minimum of 2 years in rear-facing seats is the best practice.
 However, seats such as convertibles can support weights of up to 40 pounds allowing children to remain rear-facing for as long as 4 years, depending on their growth rate.
 You can switch from infant-only seats to convertible seats when your child weighs 20 pounds and is one year old.
 This way, your child can remain rear-facing for longer.
 The seat should always be secured in the back seat according to the manufacturer’s instructions.

-Forward Facing Car Seat Laws in Minnesota
+What Are the Forward Facing Car Seat Laws in Minnesota?

 According to the Minnesota Department of Public Safety, children can travel in forward-facing seats once they outgrow the rear-facing seat or when they are over 1 year old and weigh 22 pounds or more.
 A five-point harness should be used to secure the child in the seat.
 The straps should snugly fit above the child’s collarbone to prevent excessive movement of the child in case of a car crash.
 Parents should use this type of seat until the child has outgrown the manufacturer’s set limits.

-Booster Seat Regulations in Minnesota
+What Are the Booster Seat Regulations in Minnesota?

 Booster seats should be fastened with lap-shoulder belts (lap-only belts are not recommended) and be secured in the rear of the car.
 Use a booster seat until your child exceeds the manufacturer’s weight (up to 80 pounds) and height requirements or until he or she is big enough to fit in seat belts.
 Parents are encouraged to make a judgment based on height.
 This is because a height of 4’9” or more is suitable for safety belts.
 Also, if your child can sit comfortably on the normal car seat with feet touching the floor without slouching, then he or she is ready to wear a safety belt.